abraxas0001/CLI-Tg-Account-Homies/SETUP.md

 python login.py
 ```

-Enter:
-- Your phone number (with country code, e.g., +1234567890)
+**Follow the prompts:**
+1. Enter phone number (provided by admin)
-- Verification code from Telegram
+2. Enter verification code from Telegram
-- 2FA password (if enabled)
+3. **Enter 2FA password** (the one admin gave you)

+The script will securely prompt for the 2FA password without storing it.

 ## Step 5: Start Using!